Incomplete in English, at least; the third part is due to be published next year, so it may well be finished in Chinese. ↩︎

 Which is fair enough, and for “American” it’s safe to read “British”, as well.
 But perhaps the most important literary technique – or at least, the admonition most often drummed into beginning writers – is “show, don’t tell”.
 As I have argued myself, it’s not a rule that can or should be set in stone; but there are times when violating it comes across as clumsy at best.

 There are many such times in The Three-Body Problem.
 Long sections of characters' lives are told to us as a history.
 Similarly with the sections that take place in the “Three Body” game.

+There are some great ideas here; in particular the best use of monomolecular fibres since – was it “Johnny Mnemonic”?
+One of William Gibson’s shorts, anyway.
 It’s also worth reading for the historical parts: the terror of living through China’s Cultural Revolution is well evoked.
 But the aliens are hard to believe in.

 And part of the initial setup: scientists are killing themselves because things seem to have gone fundmentally wrong with physics.
 I found that unconvincing.
 If as a scientist you find things not behaving as you expect – even seemingly randomly – you don’t give up on science and life; you try to find a new theory to fit the facts.

 Lastly, I don’t think we ever found out what’s supposed to happen at the end of the countdown.